mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 At the same time, 5X more developers were struggling to customize the components.

 It was based on this context that we started work on v5 in 2019.
-Our primary focus was to revamp the **customization DX**.
+Our primary focus was to revamp the **customization Developer Experience (DX)**.
-It had become clear that design (aesthetic, UX) and DX were key to unlock the next stage of growth.
+It had become clear that design (aesthetic, UX) and DX were key to unlocking the next stage of growth.

 The new brand supports the v5.0.0 release while also creating space for new initiatives that broaden the company horizon.
 It's a big deal!